hyperledger/fabric/docs/source/operations_service.rst

 can be used in other contexts.

-When a ``GET /healthz`` request is received, the operations service will call all registered health checkers for the process.
+When a ``GET /healthz`` request is received, the operations service will call all registered health checkers for the process to ensure all registered services and dependencies are available.
 When all of the health checkers return successfully, the operations service will respond with a ``200 "OK"`` and a JSON body: